top of page

 Tidewater Goby.
 Photo by USFW.

-Left: Southern steelhead trout migrating in the creek.
-Photo by RCDSMM Stream Team.
+Left: Southern steelhead trout migrating in the creek in 2009.
+Photo by RCDSMM.
 Right: Tidewater gobies are tiny fish that live in the lagoon.
-Photo by USFWS.
+Photo by USFWS from 2014.

 California grunion spawning run.
 Photo from Blue grunion.org.